 - Rearing/ Kicking out/ Bucking: Horses may strike with their front legs or kick out with their back legs.
 This behaviour may also escalate to bucking and rearing.

 - Spooking or bolting: Horses may spook and then bolt, which means to run off.

 - Pacing/ Fence Walking: Horses may actively pace and walk fences when separated from or when unable to make physical/ visual contact with their companions.

-- Weaving and stall walking: Horses may weave-walk from side to side or sway.
-Horses may walk around in circles rather than bob side-to-side.
+- Weaving and stall walking: Horses may weave-walk from side to side, sway or walk around in circles rather than bob side-to-side.

 - Pawing: Horses may result to pawing (digging at the ground) whilst under saddle, stabled or tied to a float etc